Wu Dao: History

-WuDaoCorpora
+WuDao Corpora

-WuDaoCorpora, as of version 2.0, was a large dataset constructed for training Wu Dao 2.0.
+WuDao Corpora (also written as WuDaoCorpora), as of version 2.0, was a large dataset constructed for training Wu Dao 2.0.
 It contains 3 terabytes of text scraped from web data, 90 terabytes of graphical data (incorporating 630 million text/image pairs), and 181 gigabytes of Chinese dialogue (incorporating 1.4 billion dialogue rounds).
 Wu Dao 2.0 was trained using FastMoE, a variant of the mixture of experts architecture published by Google.
 TheNextWeb said in June 2021 that "details as to exactly how Wu Dao was trained, what was in its various datasets, and what practical applications it can be used for remain scarce".
 OpenAI's policy director called Wu Dao an example of "model diffusion", a neologism describing a situation in which multiple entities develop models similar to OpenAI's.